Newspaper Page Text

 classes of the school.
 Kemper Har

-orpahist, will assist - in several
+organist, will assist in several

 numbers.
-The other music 1s pre
+The other music is pre

 sented by the high school glee

-clubs. under the direction of Lil
+clubs, under the direction of Lil

 phasizing the main line of defense

-used by his attorney, Wendell
+[Used by his attorney.
+Wendell

-Cireen.
-“Judga’ William Henry
+Green.
+"Judged William Henry

-Harrison. former member of the
+Harrison, former member of the

-state board of paroles and pardons
+state board of paroles and pardons,

 who was acquitted of a charge of